ChristopherClemm/RShell/README.md

 # CS 100 Programming Project
 # Project Info
-* Fall Quarter 2019
-* Christopher Clemm
-* Daniel Cueva

 # Introduction/Updates
-* We are creating an Rshell that can take in command line inputs and excute the commands the user wants. n
+* We are creating an Rshell that can take in command line inputs and excute the commands the user wants.
 * The shell is now able to handle parenthesis and check to see if a file or direcotry exists.
 * The shell will be able to interpret the user input and push it through the appropiate classes in order to execute the command properly.
 * The executable file can be any program located at a given path.